Live & Local - Surprising Shows In Surprising Places

 Print: Print & Publicity Guidelines

 Travel expenses: Should be included in the fee.
 On rare occasions we will agree additional travel expenses and in those situations pay a max of 30p/mile for the round trip for one vehical from base.
-We don’t cover the cost of getting to any subsequent non Live & local performance.
+We don’t cover the cost of getting to any subsequent non Live & Local performance.

 Accommodation: Live & Local does not book accommodation other than for international visitors.
 We will not allow promoters to provide home hospitality.
 If our agreement includes an occassional accommodation element for some events it will be on the basis of up to £25/head/night subject to accommodation being used and the following guidelines: